SixLabors/docs/articles/imagesharp/cropandcanvas.md

 The crop rectangle is expressed in the image's current coordinate space.
 If the source may contain EXIF orientation, call `AutoOrient()` before choosing crop coordinates that should match what a person sees.

+Cropping changes the image size and shifts the remaining pixels so the cropped rectangle becomes the new image.
+Any coordinates you calculated before the crop no longer refer to the same positions afterward.
+In workflows that add overlays, annotations, or drawing after cropping, calculate those later positions against the post-crop image.

 ## Crop by Width and Height

 If the crop should start at the top-left corner, you can pass just width and height: